kawthar-almohsen/world_real_estate_analysis/README.md

 ## ✅ Conclusion

 This project shows how **data-driven analysis** can uncover market patterns and provide actionable insights in real estate.
 By combining Python data analysis with clear visualization and business framing, we created a foundation for smarter investment and development strategies worldwide.

----

-⚡ Do you also want me to add a **Getting Started section with setup commands** (like `pip install pandas matplotlib seaborn` and `jupyter notebook`) so your instructor can run your notebooks easily?